OpenINF/infuse-js-dark/README.md

 [![Demo of Infuse.js Dark syntax theme](./demo.png)](./demo.png)

+## Installation

-All one has to do is clone this repo into the VS Code extensions directory.
+On macOS, all one has to do is clone this repo into the VS Code extensions directory.

+Cmd + P to open the command palette, then go to color themes, and it should show up.

-On macOS, this is located in a hidden folder:
+On both macOS and Windows, this is located in the hidden `.vscode` folder in user home:

 ```console
 ~/.vscode/extensions
 ```

+On Windows, the theme will not show up in the color themes drop-down until it has been both: cloned into the extensions directory _and_ installed via the command palette option of:
+"Developer: Install Extensions from Location" and then had its folder selected.

 **Enjoy!**